Neural-PBIR Reconstruction of Shape, Material, and Illumination: Additional Results and Evaluations

 \paragraph{Surface quality on the DTU dataset.} We show quantitative results breakdown for the 15 scenes from DTU dataset~\cite{JensenDVTA14} in \cref{tab:dtu_detail}.
 We use the official evaluation script to measure Chamfer distances.
-We note that our results evaluated here are directly from the shape reconstruction stage (and without the further refinements from our physics-based inverse rendering stage).
+Please note that our results evaluated here are directly from the shape reconstruction stage.
+We skip evaluating the shape refinement of our physics-based inverse rendering on DTU dataset as DTU exhibit vary light occlusion from robot arms.

+\paragraph{Usefulness of shape refinement.} Lastly, we demonstrate the usefulness of our shape refinement (as the last step of the physics-based inverse rendering stage) via an ablation.
+As shown in \cref{fig:our_vis_abla} and \cref{tab:ours_synthetic}, our shape refinement improves the accuracy of reconstructed object geometries.

 \definecolor{grayresult}{rgb}{.7, .7, .7} [1]{#1}